Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide :

 The Borghese Gallery is one of the most famous art galleries in the world.
-It is located in Rome, Italy, and housed in the former Villa Borghese Pinciana.
-The gallery houses a considerable part of the Borghese collection of paintings, sculpture and antiquities, begun by Cardinal Scipione Borghese, the nephew of Pope Paul V (reign 1605–1621).
-Not only the gallery attracts thousands of visitors, but also astonishing green gardens that surround it in the third largest park in Rome, on the territory of which the Galleria Borghese located.
+It is in Rome, Italy, and housed in the former Villa Borghese Pinciana.
+The gallery houses a considerable part of the Borghese collection of paintings, sculptures, and antiquities, begun by Cardinal Scipione Borghese, the nephew of Pope Paul V (reign 1605–1621).
+The gallery attracts thousands of visitors, and astonishing green gardens surround it in the third largest park in Rome, on the territory of which the Galleria Borghese is located.

 Villa Borghese

 Villa Borghese of Rome is one of the largest urban parks in Europe.
-The State acquired the gardens from the Borghese family in 1901 and opened them to the public on 12 July 1903.
-What differentiates Villa Borghese from other large parks such as Hyde Park or Central Park is the perfect combination between nature and Roman art.
-Villa Borghese is home to interesting architectural elements, sculptures, monuments and fountains created at different times by famous artists.
+The State acquired the gardens from the Borghese family in 1901 and opened them publicly on 12 July 1903.
+The perfect combination of nature and Roman art differentiates Villa Borghese from other large parks, such as Hyde Park or Central Park.
+Villa Borghese is home to interesting architectural elements, sculptures, monuments, and fountains created at different times by famous artists.

 Roman Forum and Palatine Hill